open-metadata/OpenMetadata/docs/openmetadata-apis/schemas/entities/topic.md

 # Topic

 This schema defines the Topic entity.
-A topic is a feed into which message are published to by publishers and read from by consumers in a messaging service.
+A topic is a feed into which messages are published by publishers and read from by consumers in a messaging service.

 **$id: [https://open-metadata.org/schema/entity/data/topic.json](https://open-metadata.org/schema/entity/data/topic.json)**